heybob/deep_origin/deep_origin/README.md

 ## Frontend Architecture
 1. Vite (React)
   Reasons:
-     a.
-Vite is a next-generation, front-end tool that focuses on speed and performance.
+     - Vite is a next-generation, front-end tool that focuses on speed and performance.
-     b.
-Faster spin-up of the development server
+     - Faster spin-up of the development server
-     c.
-Less waiting time for reflecting file updates
+     - Less waiting time for reflecting file updates
-     d.
-Improved build performance
+     - Improved build performance
-     e.
-Rich features
+     - Rich features
 2. React
   Reasons:
-    a.
-Required by assessment
+    - Required by assessment
-    b.
-Component based architecture
+    - Component based architecture
-    c.
-No need for other react frameworks such as nextJS
+    - No need for other react frameworks such as nextJS
 3. Typescript
   Reasons:
-    a.
-Required
+    - Required
-    b.
-Type safety = less errors
+    - Type safety = less errors
 4. SCSS
   Reasons:
-    a.
-One of the most commonly used CSS pre-processor
+    - One of the most commonly used CSS pre-processor
-    b.
-Separation of JS / CSS
+    - Separation of JS / CSS
-    c.
-Cleaner HTML / Easier to read HTML
+    - Cleaner HTML / Easier to read HTML
-    d.
-Name-spaced properly will reduce any css conflicts / bugs
+    - Name-spaced properly will reduce any css conflicts / bugs
 5. No UI Library
   Reasons:
-    a.
-No ui libraries installed because because it’s a coding 	exercise project
+    - No ui libraries installed because because it’s a coding 	exercise project
 6. Icon Library react-icons
   Reasons:
-    a.
-Many icon libraries to choose from
+    - Many icon libraries to choose from
-    b.
-Easy to find icons through their website via search
+    - Easy to find icons through their website via search
 7. State Management (React Context)
   Reasons:
-    a.
-Context is a standard feature from React 16.x+ to manage state across the application.
+    - Context is a standard feature from React 16.x+ to manage state across the application.
-	  b.
-Built into react, no additional dependencies such as redux
+    -  Built into react, no additional dependencies such as redux
-    d.
-Avoids passing state via props across components
+    - Avoids passing state via props across components
 8. Data Fetching using fetch
   Reasons:
-    a.
-Small project (only 2 end points)
+    - Small project (only 2 end points)
-    b. no external dependency
+    - no external dependency
-    c.
-Pretty easy to use
+    - Pretty easy to use

 ## Frontend Performance Considerations
 1. Memo: All components are wrapped in memo to improve performance.
 They will only re-render if their props are changed